VerdantFox/blog_posts/posts/0013_param_tests_dataclasses/param_tests_dataclasses.md

     assert divide(num1, num2) == expected
 ```

-Let's say we want to test the case where `num2`, the divisor, equals `0`.
+Now, let's say we want to test the case where `num2`, the divisor, equals `0`.
 That's a problem.
 We know that dividing a number by zero is impossible -- doing so will raise a `ZeroDivisionError`.
 We can expand our test for this by adding a fourth variable to our list of variables called `error`, like so.

 ```python
 import pytest